Place Saint-Pierre, Nantes: History

 In the early 18th century, the municipality was responsible for paving the square (while residents were responsible for paving the streets), as well as maintaining a public well (the city had thirteen wells in 1748).
 In the view of art historian Pierre Lelièvre, the square was not designed to accommodate a market, except on an occasional basis.
-For example, in 1740, some merchants, displaced from the overcrowded Bouffay market, were permitted to set up temporary stalls in Place Saint-Pierre.
+For example, in 1740, some merchants, displaced from the overcrowded Bouffay market, were permitted to set up temporary stalls in the Place Saint-Pierre.
 However, Yves Durand notes that the square served as a gathering place for merchants of fruit and vegetables.
-In 1756, the mayor ordered the removal of commercial establishments that had been established at the side exits of the cathedral.
+In 1756, the mayor ordered the removal of commercial establishments that had been established at the cathedral's side exits.

-The initial proposal for the expansion of the square was put forth by Pierre Vigna de Vigny (1690–1772).
-His project involved the demolition of certain buildings on the north side of the square to create a sense of visual symmetry with the cathedral.
-At the time, the facades of the buildings on this side were aligned with the central entrance of the cathedral.
+The initial proposal for the square's expansion was put forth by Pierre Vigna de Vigny (1690–1772).
+His project involved the demolition of certain buildings on the square's north side to create a sense of visual symmetry with the cathedral.
+At the time, the buildings' facades on this side were aligned with the cathedral's central entrance.
 The proposed enlargement would have shaped the square into a large rectangle, with a semicircular section facing the cathedral.
-Vigny de Vigny also proposed this type of square for the Chamber of Accounts and City Hall.
+Vigna de Vigny also proposed this type of square for the Chamber of Accounts and City Hall.
 However, the project was never executed.

 During the French Revolution, the square was renamed Place des Gracques.

 In 1860, Henri-Théodore Driollet also devised a plan to expand the square.
-Ultimately, the competition for the redesign of the esplanade was won by Eugène Demangeat, a Nantes-born architect based in Paris who had previously won the second Prix de Rome.
+Ultimately, the competition for the esplanade's redesign was won by Eugène Demangeat, a Nantes-born architect based in Paris who had previously won the second Prix de Rome.
 The square was demolished in 1867 and subsequently rebuilt between 1868 and 1872.
-Construction of the cathedral, which had spanned 437 years, was completed in 1891.
+The cathedral's construction, which had spanned 437 years, was completed in 1891.

 Notable buildings and landmarks

-The Nantes Cathedral, constructed between 1434 and 1891, is the dominant feature of the square.
+Nantes Cathedral, constructed between 1434 and 1891, is the square's dominant feature.
 It has been designated a historic monument since 1862.
 The cathedral's Gothic architectural style, tuffeau stone construction, and height of 63 meters contribute to its prominence.
 Additionally, the cathedral houses the tomb and effigies of Duke Francis II of Brittany and his wife, Marguerite de Foix.

 At the cathedral's entrance, a four-step staircase, constructed during the square's leveling in 1867, accentuates its grandeur.

 The 1868 alignment formed a regular square, measuring 60 meters on each side, bordered by identical five-story facades in the Haussmannian style.
 These facades feature shops on the ground floor and balconies made of cast iron on the upper floors.